 This is the starting point – there are lots of freelance jobs and opportunities available for good writers and even more writing niches to choose from.
 So go with where your strength lies to find your niche.
 If you have done diverse work so far, narrowing down is good because it helps you establish your expertise.
 Do you like blogging or crafting short stories?
 Or maybe you’re a whiz at creating how-to manuals.

 Getting clarity on the type of freelance writer you are, helps you create a relevant body of work for your portfolio.
-It also helps to know whether you are a freelance content creator or a freelance copywriter.
+It also helps to know whether you are a freelance content writer or a freelance copywriter.

 Although there is some overlap between the two, a freelance copywriter’s job is the creation of marketing copy, with one primary goal – sales.
 A content writer, on the other hand, is responsible for content that educates, informs, or entertains.
 Put simply, copywriters drive sales while content writers build trust.

 Identifying your end role early on can help with both the direction of content creation as well as the categorization of your portfolio.

-How do you start a portfolio when you have no writing credits?
+How do you build a writing portfolio when you have no writing credits?

 Most bloggers and writers start with writing for themselves before they get any clients.
 Any writing portfolio demands only one key thing – quality content.
 Good work is easy to create when you write what you know and care about, which you can then either share as text or as a link.

 If you want to get hired as a potential blogger for travel websites, you would possibly write informative, engaging articles on holiday destinations.
-If you want to work as a copywriter instead, you might create short, persuasive marketing copy examples.
+If you want to work on a copywriters portfolio instead, you might create short, persuasive marketing copy examples.

 When you start, keep these pointers in mind:

-- Be clear about your niche and target audience.
+- Be clear about your writing niche and target audience.

 - Purposefully create content that showcases your voice and displays your versatility within that niche.